Prithvipatel007/Whale/README.md

 # Whale

 ### Community Step 1: Base application
-1. Event registration and organizing)
+1. Event registration and organizing events
 2. Ticked holding and approving when the payment is done